ZihanChen1995/Predictive-Model-of-Stomach-Ulcers/README.md

 Selenium is an open source tool which is used for automating the tests carried out on web browsers, which means it has the power to achieve automatic interaction with the webpage.
 Since Twitter is a dynamic website, each time when we jump into a new page, the earlier information is always hidden below the latest ones.
 Therefore you need use some tools to roll the webpage continuously and expand all the content you need.

-Another tool we used, Beautiful Soup, is a python library that extract data from HTML and XML documents, which is a excellent option for navigating, searching, and modifying a parse tree.
+Beautiful Soup, another tool we used, is a python library that extract data from HTML and XML documents, which is a excellent option for navigating, searching, and modifying a parse tree.
 Beautiful Soup can solve this question easily thanks to its scraping logistic.

 [Data Collecting: User Filtering](https://github.com/ZihanChen1995/Predictive-Model-of-Stomach-Ulcers/blob/master/Data%20Collecting:%20User%20Filtering)
 This is the script which helps us find the user who has the Stomach Ulcers, then we collect the data of these users.